Why Does My Piercing Hurt?

 piercing hurts when I smile-Gthic.com

-Piercing Pain After Healing: Is It Normal?
+Piercing Pain After Healing

 my nose piercing hurt-Gthic.com